cem-okulmus/softhw-pods25/README.md

-# softhw-pods24
-Reproducibility Repository for "Soft and Constrained Hypertree Width".

 This repository contains, except for the publicly available benchmarks, everything that should be needed to reproduce the results of the paper "Soft and Constrained Hypertree Width".